jinxiaoman/openwrt-tailscale-enabler/README.md

-2. Install the service and download the latest Tailscale binaries. set `install_path` if you want to have a persistant install, otehrwise defaults to `/tmp`.
+2. Install the service and download the latest Tailscale binaries. set `install_path` if you want to have a persistant install, otherwise defaults to `/tmp`.

 ```sh
 export install_path="/mnt/sda1/tailscale"